 Britishvolt is Britain’s foremost investor in battery cell technologies.
 It is dedicated to supporting the future of electrified transportation and sustainable energy storage, producing best-in-class, responsibly-manufactured, low-carbon, battery cell technologies.
 Britishvolt’s aim is to establish the UK as the leading force in battery technology, and associated ecosystem infrastructure.
 It is working with leading strategic partners/suppliers to achieve this, as it is of paramount importance to the future of the UK automotive industry and the overall economic and industrial health of the country.
 The company was recently valued at +$1b, making it one of the fastest growing Unicorns in UK plc history.
 Britishvolt believes that the UK is the right place for its investments because of the strength of its automotive and energy industry alongside its expertise and history in industrial and academic battery research and development.
 Quarter four 2023 has been targeted as the start of production in Britain’s first Gigaplant situated on the old coal stocking yard of the former Blyth Power Station in Cambois, Northumberland.

-At Octopus Electric Vehicles, we believe driving shouldn’t cost the earth.
-We enable employees to save up to 40% on the cost of driving electric through Electric Dreams, our salary sacrifice scheme, which is free to set-up and super easy to run.
-We don’t just provide your team with awesome EVs – with Octopus, you also get a free home charge point installed, plus free charge at home or complimentary miles of free public charging for when you’re on the road.
+Octopus Electric Vehicles believes driving shouldn’t cost the earth.
+They enable employees to save up to 40% on the cost of driving electric through Electric Dreams, our salary sacrifice scheme, which is free to set-up and super easy to run.
+They don’t just provide your team with awesome EVs – with Octopus, you also get a free home charge point installed, plus free charge at home or complimentary miles of free public charging for when you’re on the road.
 All of this is from a company rated 5 stars for customer service.
 Octopus Electric Vehicles will be supporting the EVA Roadshow up to COP26 by providing test drives for attendees and help them understand how an electric lifestyle can work for them.